shipt/py-volley/docs/docs/index.md

   - message is passed to your function, and your function messages returns zero to many messages back to Volley

-  - message passes through schema validation for specified for the `output_queue`
+  - message passes through schema validation specified for the `output_queue`

   - message is serialized for `output_queue`